UoW-ATM/Mercury/README.rst

     pip install -r requirements.txt

-You may also need to install Visual studio C++ built tools if it's not the case already.
+You may also need to install Visual Studio C++-built tools if that's not the case already.

 -  Download the sample data here: https://zenodo.org/records/11384379/files/Mercury_data_sample.zip?download=1.
 Extract the data.
-Put the results "input" folder outside of the main Mercury root folder (side by side).
+Put the results "input" folder outside the main Mercury root folder (side by side).
 You can also use the following commands from inside the Mercury root folder to achieve the same result:

 .. code:: bash